-You are responsible for the accuracy of your records, time sheets and reports.
+Company Personnel are responsible for the accuracy of their records, time sheets, and reports.
 Accurate information is essential to the Company's ability to meet legal and regulatory obligations and to compete effectively.
-The records and books of account of the Company must meet the highest standards and accurately reflect the true nature of the transactions they record.
+The records and books of accounts of the Company must meet the highest standards and accurately reflect the true nature of the transactions they record.
 Destruction of any records, books of account or other documents except in accordance with the Company's document retention policy is strictly prohibited.

-You must not create false or misleading documents or accounting, financial or electronic records for any purpose relating to the Company, and no one may direct an employee to do so.
+Company Personnel must not create false or misleading documents or accounting, financial or electronic records for any purpose relating to the Company, and no one may direct an employee to do so.
 For example, expense reports must accurately document expenses actually incurred in accordance with the Company's policies.
-You must not obtain or create "false" invoices or other misleading documentation or invent or use fictitious entities, sales, purchases, services, loans, or other financial arrangements for any purpose relating to the Company.
-Employees are also responsible for accurately reporting time worked.
+Company Personnel must not obtain or create "false" invoices or other misleading documentation or invent or use fictitious entities, sales, purchases, services, loans, or other financial arrangements for any purpose relating to the Company.
+Company Personnel are also responsible for accurately reporting time worked.

 No undisclosed or unrecorded account or fund may be established for any purpose.
 No false or misleading entries may be made in the Company's books or records for any reason.
-No disbursement of corporate funds or other corporate property may be made without adequate supporting documentation or for any purpose other than as described in the documents.
-All employees must comply with generally accepted accounting principles, the Company's internal controls, and the Company's policies and procedures governing retention, storage, retrieval and handling of the Company's documents and records at all times.
+No disbursement of corporate funds or other corporate property may be made without adequate supporting documentation or for any purpose other than as described in such documentation.
+Company Personnel must comply with generally accepted accounting principles, the Company's internal controls, and the Company's policies and procedures governing retention, storage, retrieval and handling of the Company's documents and records.

 XIII.
-Government Investigations
+Litigation and Government Investigations

-You must promptly notify the Company's Legal Department of any government investigation or inquiries from government agencies concerning the Company.
-You may not destroy any record, books of account, or other documents relating to the Company except in accordance with the Company's document retention policy.
-If you are aware of a government investigation or inquiry you may not destroy any record, books of account, or other documents relating to the Company unless advised by the Legal Department that you may continue to follow the Company's normal document retention policy.
+Company Personnel must promptly notify the Company's Legal Department of any potential litigation with any other party, or government investigation or inquiries from government agencies concerning the Company.
+Company Personnel may not destroy any records, books of account, or other documents relating to the Company except in accordance with the Company's document retention policy.
+Company Personnel that are aware of litigation or potential litigation with a third party or a government investigation or inquiry, may not destroy or delete any records, books of account, or other documents relating to the Company unless advised by the Legal Department that they may continue to follow the Company's normal document retention policy.

-You must not obstruct the collection of information, data or records relating to the Company.
+Company Personnel must not obstruct the collection of information, data, or records relating to the Company.
 The Company provides information to the government that it is entitled to during an inspection, investigation, or request for information.
-You must not lie to government investigators or making misleading statements in any investigation relating to the Company.
-You must not attempt to cause any employee to fail to provide accurate information to government investigators.
+Company Personnel must not lie to government investigators or make misleading statements in any investigation relating to the Company.
+Company Personnel must not attempt to cause other Company Personnel to fail to provide accurate information to government investigators.